 The artists in this year-round program teach weekly classes for Fordham Bedford’s community programs in exchange for their Work Space.
 Chashama provides access to Materials for the Arts (MFTA), a materials budget, and an artist stipend.

-Space to Connect is made possible through the generous support of the David Rockefeller Fund, M&T Bank, NYC Department of Cultural Affairs, and the NYC City Council Cultural Immigrant Initiative, thanks to City Council members Daniel Garodnick, Ben Kallos, and Carlos Menchaca.
-Space to Connect is thankful to the New York Community Trust for providing the initial funding which laid the foundation for Space to Connect.
+Space to Connect is made possible through the generous support of the David Rockefeller Fund, M&T Bank, the NYC Department of Cultural Affairs, and NYC City Council members Daniel Garodnick, Ben Kallos, and Carlos Menchaca.
+Special thanks to The New York Community Trust for providing the funding which laid the foundation for Space to Connect.